inorganik/ngx-countUp/README.md

 #### [CountUp.js demo](http://inorganik.github.io/countUp.js)
 Or see this angular version work by cloning this project and running `ng serve`.

-This module supports Angular 7 and 8.
+This module supports Angular 7 through 10.
 The CountUp module for Angular 1.x is [here](https://github.com/inorganik/countUp.js-angular1).

 Contents:
 - [Usage](#usage)